-Striking churches are found in this charming colonial city of Granada.
-Visiting these churches is a fun activity between the leather shopping and snacking on the traditional food.
+Walk into these striking churches found in this charming colonial city of Granada.
+Touring the different churches is a great activity between leather shopping and snacking on traditional food.

-The tour of las Isletas is definitely worth taking!
+Besides fishing, the boat tour of Las Isletas is definitely worth taking!
 You get to see the beautiful Isletas, the Mombacho Volcano and breathtaking views that surround you.

 The world’s twentieth largest lake, “Lago Nicaragua” also known as Lake “Cocibolca.”
 The lake is freshwater which is unique in its own way since it is home to saltwater sharks.
 The sharks travel up the San Juan River to reach the freshwater lake.
 A phenomenon not seen much in the world.